barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

         stone with small amber gemstones for eyes and teeth (Orsath)
       - **18: Stairs:** carvings show goatfolk in a variety of everyday
         activities: speaking, teaching, farming, fighting, etc
-      - **29: Treasure Room:** contains a Type B treasure hoard and the Onyx Mirror of Embala (DCB p294---restock hex 1103 with something else)
+      - **29: Treasure Room:** contains a Type B treasure hoard and the sole remaining fragment of the Horned Crown of the Hydrogyle (a silver knucklebone)
-      - **32: Summoning Room:** special snake door key is a longhorn goatman
+      - **32: Summoning Room:** special snake door key is a silver goatman horn
       - **33: Shrine Alcove:** statue is of a tall humanoid with the head and antlers of a stag (Howawi), in his right hand a bow (turning to the right trips the poison gas), in his left hand a deer corpse with arrow protruding (turning to the left trips the gold)
       - **42: Cylinder Door:** remove trap, it's just a big noisy door you can't listen at
-      - **46: Throne Room:** special snake door keys are longhorn goatmen
+      - **46: Throne Room:** special snake door keys are silver goatman horns
     - Monster Stats:
       - **Black Pudding:** as Black Pudding (OSE:AF p26)
       - **Mummy Fragments:** as Cave Locust (OSE:AF p31) without Shriek or Spit